Saltar al contenido principal

 Como se indica esquemáticamente en la Fig. \(\PageIndex{2}\), la superficie relacionada con un cambio\(\rho \rightarrow \rho + \delta \rho\),\(\phi \rightarrow \phi+\delta\phi\) es\(\rho \delta \rho \delta\phi\).
 Esto nos lleva a la conclusión de que una integral sobre\(x,y\) puede reescribirse como\[\int_V f(x,y) dx dy = \int_V f(\rho\cos\phi,\rho\sin\phi) \rho \,d\rho\, d\phi \nonumber \]

-This page titled 7.1: Coordenadas polares is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Niels Walet via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.1: Coordenadas polares is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Niels Walet via source content that was edited to the style and standards of the LibreTexts platform.